 Use Points for Hotel Awards

 Point transfers to hotels tend to be far less lucrative than transfers to airline programs, but there are some opportunities for good value.
 Amex usually offers 2 Hilton points for each Membership Rewards point, but they also frequently offer transfer bonuses such that you can transfer 1,000 Membership Rewards into 2,800 Hilton points.
-When that bonus is available, it’s possible to transfer 140,000 Membership Rewards points into 392,000 Hilton points.
+When that bonus is available (which it is at the time of this writing), it’s possible to transfer 140,000 Membership Rewards points into 392,000 Hilton points.
 Thanks to Hilton’s 5th Night Free awards, 392K points would be enough points for 5 nights at almost any top-tier Hilton in the world when standard rooms are available.
 Most Hilton hotels top out their standard award rates at 95,000 points per night and so a 5 night stay (with 5th Night Free) would cost 95K x 4 = 380,000 points.

 A Lucrative Cash-Out Plan